 In 2018, the Bank maintained a tax-qualified, noncontributory retirement plan that was being administered by a trustee (Insurance Company) covering all regular full-time employees.
-However, in 2019, the Bank decided not to continue the retirement plan from the Insurance Company and just to maintain and invest the allocated funds for retirement benefit with the treasury bonds with Land Bank of the Philippines.
-Accordingly, as of December 31, 2020, the Bank has an unfunded, non-contributory defined benefit retirement plan which provides a retirement benefit, an amount equal to 75% on one (1) month final salary for every year of service multiplied by the number of years of services.
+However, beginning in 2019, the Bank decided not to continue the retirement plan from the Insurance Company and just to maintain and invest the allocated funds for retirement benefit with the treasury bonds with Land Bank of the Philippines.

+As of December 31, 2021, the Bank has an unfunded, non-contributory defined benefit retirement plan which provides a retirement benefit, an amount equal to 75% on one (1) month final salary for every year of service multiplied by the number of years of services.
+Benefits are dependent on the years of service and the respective employee's compensation.
 If the employee voluntarily resigns from the Bank, he shall be entitled to receive all or portion of his accrued retirement benefits in accordance with the terms of the plan.

-The amount of retirement benefit obligation as of December 31, 2020 and 2019 presented under Other Liabilities in Note 13, recognized in the statement of financial position is determined as shown below.
+The amount of retirement benefit obligation as of December 31, 2021 and 2020 presented under Other Liabilities in Note 12, recognized in the statement of financial position is determined as shown below.